-Following a diet low in fat and rich in fruits and vegetables, such as suggested by the National Heart Lung and Blood Institute, can help to lower or prevent high blood pressure.
+Following a diet low in fat and rich in fruits and vegetables, such as suggested by the National Heart Lung and Blood Institute (NHLBI), can help to lower or prevent high blood pressure.
 In addition, reducing the amount of salt, or sodium, consumed on a daily basis is important.
-Most Americans eat more than the recommended 2400 milligrams of salt per day, as outlined by the National Heart Lung and Blood Institute, increasing their risk for high blood pressure.
+Most Americans eat more than the recommended 2,300 milligrams of salt per day, as outlined by the NHLBI, increasing their risk for high blood pressure.

 Caffeine, a naturally occurring drug found in foods such as coffee, tea and chocolate, also affects blood pressure and heart rate.
 Caffeine causes blood vessels to constrict, or get smaller, which increases blood pressure.
 It also triggers the heart to beat faster.

-Alcohol is a drug and consuming too much can have negative effects on the body.
+Alcohol is a drug and consuming too much can have negative effects on the body and is one of the factors affecting heart rate.
 Alcohol causes the blood vessels in the arms and legs, known as the peripheral vascular system, to dilate, or get bigger.
-Because the blood now has a larger area, the blood pressure drops.
-The heart therefore must pump faster and harder to keep the blood flowing throughout the body.
+Because the blood now has a larger area within the vessel, the blood pressure drops.
+The heart, therefore, must pump faster and harder to keep the blood flowing throughout the body.

-Smoking is the third leading cause of death in the United States, according to the University of Illinois McKinley Health Center.
-The American Heart Association reports that the nicotine in cigarettes causes a short-term increase in both blood pressure and heart rate.
+Smoking is the leading cause of preventable death in the United States, according to the Centers for Disease Control.
+The National Institute on Drug Abuse reports that the nicotine in cigarettes causes the release of epinephrine resulting in a short-term increase in both blood pressure and heart rate.

 In addition, smoking causes the blood vessels in the arms and legs to become narrower.
 Over time, it contributes to atherosclerosis, a condition that occurs when fatty material known as plaque builds up in the arteries.
 These conditions are factors that can contribute to chronic high blood pressure.

-There are a number of medications that can affect blood pressure and heart rate according to the doctors at the Mayo Clinic.
+There are a number of medications that can affect blood pressure and heart rate according to MedlinePlus.
 Some over-the-counter decongestants that are commonly found in cough and cold medications cause an increase both in the blood pressure and heart rate, sometimes also resulting in feelings of nervousness and anxiety.

 Some prescription medications can also affect blood pressure.
 These include birth control pills, which contain the hormones estrogen and progesterone, and antidepressants.